truzo/tomango-2018/site/content/creates/digital-marketing/ppc.md

 ---
 title: PPC & Paid Social
-excerpt: Want to increase traffic and engagement immediately?
+description: Want to increase traffic and engagement immediately?
 Using paid digital marketing channels can be a great way to get quick results.
 image: images/creates/ppc.jpg
 weight: 30
 ---